leppekja/laggingindicators/content/posts/trumps-data-visualization-team-needs-help.md

 - It is also amusing that they chose to leave gaps between each president's shading - who doesn't appreciate the few days each 4 years where we have no president and descend into lawlessness.
 Obviously no one can be held responsible for the price of food during these periods.

-- Why would you use tick intervals of 13 months in the x-axis?
+- Why use tick intervals of 13 months in the x-axis?
 Funnily, this chart skips 2012 entirely.

 - Why not just move the x-axis labels down so the gridlines and primary rate line don't all overlap?